(December 2001, about Hrithik Roshan): I wish I looked as good as he does. And I wish I danced as well as he does!

 (August 2004): I have no competition.
 Every year the names I'm pitted against keep changing.
 You can't cream the competition, you have to kill it.

 "I keep hearing that our films are escapist and unreal but I find our films the most real in the world.
 We don't have people going up in a rocket and single-handedly blowing up a meteor.
 We don't have a president on Air Force One saving the world or things coming out of people's stomachs.
 Our fantasies and escapism are real.
 It's just people singing and dancing in the street.
-If England had won the World Cup you would have seen people singing and dancing like that."
+If

 "I don't like wearing dark glasses.
 I'm happy with the fact that people know me.
 I want people to scream and shout at me, I want people to trouble me when I'm having lunch, I like six bodyguards around me.
 I love being a star.
 I find it very strange when people who are famous say they don't want to be photographed.
 I don't want to be photographed first thing in the morning, I don't want people peeping into my bedroom, but besides that, it's a wonderful life."